 In the summertime, millions of Americans celebrate with family, food, friends, and of course, fireworks.
-Cities and towns from coast to coast mark Independence Day with dazzling fireworks displays that seem to outdo themselves each successive year.
+Cities and towns from coast to coast mark Memorial weekend, Independence Day, and more with dazzling fireworks displays that seem to outdo themselves each successive year.
 For our dogs, however, these booming celebrations can be extremely stressful, and even dangerous.

 Pet Anxiety Relief and Fireworks: Statistics